sindresorhus/refined-twitter/readme.md

 *Note: You **must** be logged in for this extension to work.*

 ## Highlights

+*You can configure many of these features in the extension settings.*

 - Simplified and improved UI.
 - Hides promoted tweets.